vmsmith/897D/Report.md

 2. Develop a prediction model that predicts donation amounts from those people identified as donors.

+The entire dataset consists of 8009 observations.
+These were subsetted into 3984 training observations, 2018 validation observations, and 2007 test observations.
+Weighted sampling was used to over-represent the responders so that the training and validation samples had approximately equal numbers of donors and non-donors.
+The response rate in the test sample has the more typical 10% response rate.

 Team H evaluated five different classification techniques to capture likely donors: k-nearest neighbor, random forests, logistic regression, linear discriminant analysis, and support vector machines.

 We evaluated __ different regression techniques to predict likely donation amounts: ordinary least squares regression, best subset regression, ridge regression, LASSO, and ________.